dynaroars/gentree/README.md

      - Takes ~3 mins on an Intel i9-9880H 8-core @ 2.30GHz laptop with 64GB RAM.
    - **"all" benchmark suite**:
      - Run all benchmarks.
-     - Takes ~26 hours on a AMD Ryzen Threadripper 3990X 64-core @ 2.9 GHz workstation with 64GB RAM.
+     - Takes ~26 hours on an AMD Ryzen Threadripper 3990X 64-core @ 2.9 GHz workstation with 64GB RAM.
 3. **Run benchmark:**
 ```bash
 cd ~/gentree/wd